defold/doc/docs/en/tutorials/runner.md

 msg.post("ground/controller#controller", "set_speed", { speed = self.speed })
 ```

 The id of the controller game object is set to `"ground/controller"` since it lives in the "ground" collection.
 Then we add the component id `"controller"` after the hash character `"#"` that separates the object id from the component id.
-Note that the ground script does not yet have any code to react to the "set_speed" message so we have to add an `on_message()` function to *ground.script* and add logic for that.
+Note that the ground script does not yet have any code to react to the `set_speed` message so we have to add an `on_message()` function to *ground.script* and add logic for that.

 1. Open *ground.script*.
 2. Add the following code and save the file: